DOML-Lang/DOML/doml_formal_spec.md

 - `#IR { ... }` allows you to embed IR, an optional mode is `#IR simple` which allows you to use simple words such as `push` or `int` instead of their value equivalents, noting of course that the extra work to analyse will slow down parsing.
 Compilers **should** support this and **could** support simple mode.
 - `#Strict true/false` supplying a true value should require the compiler enforce only **must** and **should** requirements and definitely turn off all **could** or any ones not stated in this document.
 Compilers **should** support `#Strict true` and **must** support `#Strict false`.
 - `#NoKeywords true/false` compilers **must** support `#NoKeywords false` and **should** support `#NoKeywords true` which turns true and false into `#true` and `#false` for all cases except for attribute statements.
+- `#IR_obj` defines an object for the rest of the scope
+  - If used within a block only defines for that block if used outside a block defined for entire script.
+- `#IR_set` defines a setter for the rest of the scope
+  - If used within a block only defines for that block if used outside a block defined for entire script.
+- `#IR_get` defines a getter for the rest of the scope
+  - If used within a block only defines for that block if used outside a block defined for entire script.
+- `#IR_ctor` defines a constructor for the rest of the scope
+  - If used within a block only defines for that block if used outside a block defined for entire script.
+- `#IR_type` used to define a type.
+  - i.e. `#IR_type 2 1 3 1 0 0 1` makes a map of string to another map which is int key to a float array.
+This can be read like `[str : [int : []flt]]`, and create type would often be expressed like; `#IR_type myType map str map int vec flt`

 ### IR Specifics